 It’s also important that you utilise custom campaign tracking for your social media and email marketing campaigns.
 This allows you to easily identify which marketing campaigns are driving what traffic.
 You’ll be able to view your custom campaigns in the Acquisition > Campaigns section of Google Analytics.

-If you have an ecommerce website then ecommerce tracking is highly recommended.
-It’ll enable you to identify your best performing products and the path to purchase, so if your SEO efforts for a particular ecommerce category are resulting in great sales, you’ll know where to continue focusing your SEO efforts.
+If you have an e-commerce website then e-commerce tracking is highly recommended.
+It will enable you to identify your best-performing products and the path to purchase, so if your SEO efforts for a particular ecommerce category are resulting in great sales, you’ll know where to continue focusing your SEO efforts.

 If your bounce rates are high and no one is hanging around on your website then the behaviour section of Google Analytics is where you can identify any content culprits.

 You can use secondary dimensions to see where the traffic is coming from; perhaps your PPC or SEO campaigns are sending keyword traffic to irrelevant pages.
 Targeting more relevant landing pages and keywords would be more effective in improving traffic quality and conversions.

 Custom dashboards are a great way to save time and focus on the headline figures.
 Exporting and scheduling email reports can also help keep your team in the loop.

 You can even use APIs to retrieve your website data from Google Analytics and combine with your own data, a great time saver that can enable you to focus more on the outcomes.

 To get the most realistic number of visits to your website you can use filters to filter out traffic from certain places, such as your workplace.
 Of course, your employees inevitably love your website so much that they no doubt spend all day on it, but these page views will taint your data and give you a false interpretation of website visits.

 If you have a large website with an internal search then setting up site search is a fantastic way of finding out what your users are looking for.